webdevavi96/AlumniApp/README.md

 ## 📞 **Contact**

-For any inquiries or support, reach out to:
+For any inquiries or support about institute, reach out to:

 - 📧 [Email](mailto:mmitmaharaj2016@gmail.com)
 - 🌐 [Mahamaya IT Polytechnic](https://www.mmitgp.ac.in)